jci-metasys/basic-services-dotnet/README.md

 #### Get Equipment Points
 To get all the points of an equipment use the method **`Equipments.GetPoints`** (method *GetEquipmentPoint* is deprecated).
-It takes the Guid of the equipments and it will return the list of MetasysPoint objects.
+It requires the identifier of the equipment instance and returns the list of 'MetasysPoint' objects.
 ```csharp
 IEnumerable<MetasysPoint> equipmentPoints = client.Equipments.GetPoints(sampleEquipment.Id);
 MetasysPoint point = equipmentPoints.FindByShortName("CLG-O");